 Kayak rentals, instruction and guided tours are all available in the Camden area.
 Few moments are as breathtaking as the rising sun over Camden Harbor.
 An early morning paddle, dodging the moored sailboats and windjammers, is the perfect way to take it all in.
 Whether you're looking for a sea kayak tour up Maine's scenic coast or a family tour of beautiful Lake Megunticook, the perfect tour is out there waiting for you.

 A trip to Camden just isn’t complete without a day sail on one of the many windjammers in the Camden Harbor.
 We highly recommend the schooner "Surprise" for a 2-hour day trip out into Penobscot Bay.
 Captain Jack and Barbara offer wonderful hospitality on their 57-foot schooner.
-With a maximum of 18 passengers (children over 12 years old only), the "Surprise" experience is very intimate allowing passengers to hoist sails and listen to some of Jack and Barbara's sailing adventures.
+With a maximum of 18 passengers, the "Surprise" experience is very intimate allowing passengers to hoist sails and listen to some of Jack and Barbara's sailing adventures.
 They have some stories to tell!
 The "Surprise" sails from May to October and snacks are offered during the sail.
 Visit their website: http://www.camdenmainesailing.com/

 Interested in chartering a 1939 Classic 46-foot sailing yacht for the day?
 Daily and weekly sailing adventures are available aboard the s/v "Viva".
 Click here for more information.